Victor Cousin: Three results of psychological observation

 The three great results of psychological observation are Sensibility, Activity or Liberty, and Reason.
 These three facts are different in character, but are not found apart in consciousness.
 Sensations, or the facts of the sensibility, are necessary.
 The facts of reason are also necessary, and reason is no less independent of the will than the sensibility.
-Voluntary facts alone have the characters of imputability and personality.
+Voluntary facts alone have the characteristics of imputability and personality.
 The will alone is the person or Me.
-The Me is the centre of the intellectual sphere without which consciousness is impossible.
+The Me is the centre of the intellectual sphere, without which consciousness is impossible.
 We find ourselves in a strange world, between two orders of phenomena which do not belong to us, which we apprehend only on the condition of our distinguishing ourselves from them.
 Further, we apprehend by means of a light which does not come from ourselves.
 All light comes from the reason, and it is the reason which apprehends both itself and the sensibility which envelops it, and the will which it obliges but does not constrain.
 Consciousness, then, is composed of these three integrant and inseparable elements.
 But Reason is the immediate ground of knowledge and of consciousness itself.

 But there is a peculiarity in Cousin's doctrine of activity or freedom, and in his doctrine of reason, which enters deeply into his system.
 This is the element of spontaneity in volition and in reason.
-This is the heart of what is new alike in his doctrine of knowledge and being.
+This is the heart of what is new in his doctrine of knowledge and being.
 Liberty or freedom is a generic term which means a cause or being endowed with self-activity.
 This is to itself and its own development its own ultimate cause.
 Free-will is so, although it is preceded by deliberation and determination, i.e. reflection, for we are always conscious that even after determination we are free to will or not to will.
-But there is a primary kind of volition which has not reflection for its condition, which is yet free and spontaneous.
-We must have willed thus spontaneously first, otherwise we could not know, before our reflective volition, that we could will and act.
+But there is a primary kind of volition which has no reflection for its condition, which is yet free and spontaneous.
+We must have willed thus spontaneously first; we could not know, before our reflective volition, that we could will and act.
 Spontaneous volition is free as reflective, but it is the prior act of the two.
 This view of liberty of will is the only one in accordance with the facts of humanity; it excludes reflective volition, and explains the enthusiasm of the poet and the artist in the act of creation; it explains also the ordinary actions of mankind, which are done as a rule spontaneously and not after reflective deliberation.